Riyya-HI/ECE209AS-AI-ML_CPS-IoT/README.md

 1. Split the video into segments of 10 seconds each (this can vary as per your needs).
 2. Split each video into frames at 30 FPS (basically a high FPS).
 3. Test the lightweight model's performance on a frame from 0-10 seconds.
 This is your baseline performance.
-4. Test the heavy model's performance on the same frame from 0-10 seconds.
+4. Test the gold standard model's performance on the same frame from 0-10 seconds.
 This is your ground truth.
-5. Retrain the lightweight model based on the new ground truth generated from the heavy model.
+5. Retrain the lightweight model based on the new ground truth generated from the gold standard model.
 6. Test the lightweight model's performance on a frame from 10-20 seconds after it gets retrained.
 This is your improved performance.
 7. This new performance then becomes your new baseline and a frame from the next segment, i.e. 20-30 seconds becomes your next test image.
 8. Repeat steps 3-7 for a few contiguous video segments.